DHolistic/FDUniverse/KILNUniverse/_manuscripts/THE_TRANSLATORS_BURDEN/exports/TTB_reader_package/manuscript_sources/TTB_Chapters/THE_TRANSLATORS_BURDEN_Chapter_13_Epilogue_B.md

-# THE TRANSLATOR'S BURDEN — Chapter 13 Epilogue B: "The Seed"
+# Chapter 13 Epilogue: "The Seed"

 Methodius favored small, deliberate misplacements.
 He favored a craftsman's patience over a revolutionary's fever.
 A ledger misfiled here, a baker's recipe that miscounts there—these were the holes he drilled in the city's tidy skin so that curiosity might find purchase.